nurettin/enterprice/README.md

     This utility calls a provided block of code for each bar as data is pushed in and aggregated.

+* Multi Candle Streaming

+    Same as candle streaming, but for multiple stock options.
+Calls provided block with the name of the option.

 # FAQ

 * It should be enterpri`se`.